bigeasy/cadence/diary.md

 perhaps you return the label, you invoke the label and return to jump, and you pass the label to step to create a callback.
 Why does airity need to be specified?

+## Making Loop Parameters Explicit

+I'm now ready to go with the double parenthesis, which is not unlike invoking step then calling callback directly.
+Why?

+ * Because putting stuff in the Cadence is ugly, breaks.
+ * Because the super overloaded parens are super overloaded.
+ * Let's see, two argumetns array and array, or array and number, and we have a gathering loop.
+Array is a for each loop.
+Number is a counted loop.
+Then how do we pass in parameters?
+We chose null and an argument.
+What is wrong with this exactly?
+It seems to work.
+When will I need to loop over and pass in arguments?

+My confidence might have been shaken by the loop breakage.
+Leave it for a while now that it works.